Boshonto uthsob

 Spring Festival (Boshonto Uthsob):

-Pohela Falgun, also known as “Basant Utsav” or the first day of spring, is celebrated with joy and vibrancy in Bangladesh.
+Pohela Falgun, also known as “Basanta Utsav” or the first day of spring, is celebrated with joy and vibrancy in Bangladesh.
 It usually falls in February, marking the arrival of the colorful season.
 People, especially the youth, dress in colorful attire, and various cultural events, including traditional music and dance performances, take place.
 Flowers, particularly the vibrant and iconic “Shimul” or red silk cotton flowers, are an integral part of the celebration.
 Pohela Falgun is a time when people express their joy for the renewal of nature and the upcoming Bengali New Year.
 The day is often marked with cultural programs, fairs, and the sharing of festive meals.

 Sakrain Festival: